Human Resources Policies

-Tuition discount is available for any semester or summer session in which classes begin on or after the faculty or staff member's date of full-time, regular employment.
-This does not apply to eligible retirees or those with Emeritus status as indicated in "3" above.
+Tuition discount is available for any semester or summer session in which classes begin on or after the employee's date of full-time, regular employment.
+This does not apply to eligible retirees or those with Emeritus status as indicated in "C" above.

-Eligibility for University educational privileges for an employee applies at all University locations, including World Campus and the Pennsylvania College of Technology.
+Eligibility for tuition discount applies at all University locations, including World Campus and the Pennsylvania College of Technology.

-Approval for a full-time employee to schedule courses during their scheduled work hours is a special arrangement, and is granted only when the supervisor believes that the scheduling of courses will not interfere with the efficient operation of the employee's regular University duties.
+Approval for a full-time employee to schedule courses during their scheduled work hours is a special arrangement, and is granted only when the supervisor believes that the schedule of courses will not interfere with the efficient operation of the employee's regular University duties.